 3. Protection Against Inflation Is a Necessity

-Many retirees also fail to take account of inflation and its impact on your ability to spend in retirement.
+Many planning for retirement also fail to take account of inflation and its impact on your ability to spend in retirement.
 Even “low” inflation of 2% per year means that your cost of living will rise 50% over 20 years.
 If inflation were to jump to 5% per year, prices would increase 165% in 20 years.
 It can be difficult to calculate the effect of inflation on your spending, but just assume that it’s a given.

 Then there’s the threat of hyperinflation which is always present.
 Everyone thinks “It can’t happen here,” but it has, even if that was during the Revolutionary War.
 No one in Germany in the 1920s thought it could happen either, but it did.
 And as we’ve seen in Brazil, Zimbabwe, Serbia, Hungary, Venezuela, and numerous other countries around the world, hyperinflation is always a potential threat.